Here you have a short checklist and other useful information for your next travel in Portugal.

 However, parties and events have started popping up in cities and towns similar to America and the United Kingdom.
 You can easily buy costumes in the shops. -

-Five days in Portugal should be a minimum to explore the local culture, culinary, and traditions.
+Sven days in Portugal should be a minimum to explore the local culture, cuisine, and traditions.
 If you have more time, we advise you to travel further afield or stay longer in one city.
 See our tours and plan your trip to Portugal today!

 -